 This organization has been in existence since 1969.
 Its board is made up of twelve (12) American Indian and Alaska Native individuals from all across the country.
 It deals with advocacy and legislative issues related to education.

-Site for the organization devoted to providing quality education opportunities for American Indian people from early childhood throughout life.
+This government organization is devoted to providing quality education opportunities for American Indian people from early childhood throughout life.

 Society for Advancement of Chicanos and Native Americans in Science (SACNAS)

-Encourages both education and career development for Native American and Latino students.
+This society encourages both education and career development in the sciences for Native American and Latino students.

 The Tribal College Journal of American Indian Higher Education

 This website contains both scholarly and journalistic articles on subject areas of great importance to Native Americans.